Anjali-DA/Introduction-of-Machine-Learning/README.md

 - Dropping 'Id' from train & test data because it is not necessary for further analysis & prediction.
 - Creating/selecting **int** data type columns into train_df & test_df.

-## 🖥️2.
-Finding correlation & outliers
+## 🖥️ Finding correlation & outliers

+- For finding the correlation I used seaborn **barplot** & **jointplot**.
+- To remove the outliers I used drop & reset_index function.

-💡 Relation with Overall house quality and Sales price
+💡 **Relation between Overall house quality and Sales price**

 **Output:**
 - In this correlation, Overall quality of the house increases with increase in price
-- There are no outliers as both of them increases proportionally.
+- There are no outliers as both of the features increases proportionally.

+💡 **Relation between Ground living area and Sales price**

+**Output:**
+In this correlation, with increase in ground living area, Sales price also increases but I spotted two points where increase in ground living area, sales price decreases.Hence, There are outliers and I have removed them by using drop function.